lext-next/lext-lubuntu-artwork/README.md

 WORK IN PROGRESS.

-As soon as I finished with learning the internals of PKGBUILD and friends, I will put this on AUR, and AUR users can just execute:
+Since I am on Arch Linux, this software **will eventually be made** available on AUR:
 > $ yay -S lext-artwork-lubuntu

-to install the Lubuntu-Arc theme on their Arch based LXQt desktop.

 # lext-artwork-lubuntu
 AUR package for the Lubuntu-Arc theme (for LXQt).